SurlyMae/jekyll-now/_posts/2019-04-05-what-is-a-restful-api.md

    - Drives how to consume, use the API
    - Allows for a self-documenting API
    - Example: User asks API for list of departments, API sends back the list along with links for what the user can do next - there could be a link that says, 'Show all employees for this department' or 'Edit this department'
+2. Without HATEOAS, intrinsic knowledge of the API contract is required, often obtained through documentation
+   - Consumers have to know too much
+   - A rule change or addition breaks consumers of the API
+   - API cannot evolve separately
+3. Links to what options are available would be put in the response body, using method/rel/href attributes